Example of setting up a TLS(SSL) certificate check

 -

-Optionally, to send newsletters only at certain times, check the Limit time of sending newsletters checkbox and specify the time of sending in the required time zone.
+Optional: to receive notifications only at a specific time, check the Limit delivery time checkbox and specify the delivery time in the required time zone.

 -